dyne/luabinaries/README.md

 # Luabinaries

-This repository houses the most recent stable versions of the Lua language and creates static binaries that are compatible with any GNU+Linux x86 64bit device.
+This repository houses the most recent stable versions of the Lua language and creates static binaries ready to download and run.

-Our aim is to create Lua interpreters that are very compact and can be used directly after downloading, and they are completely static binaries that can run on any distribution.
-As part of our efforts to achieve this goal, we remove the debugging symbols and compress them.
+We aim to create Lua interpreters that are optimized, compact and can run on most Lua supported platforms.

+So far we support:
+- Linux x86 64bit (also known as amd64) - filename pattern `luaVV`
+- Windows x86 64bit (win64) - filename pattern `luaVV.exe`
 ## Download

 Direct download to our released binaries is possible using the following links: